Call us now

 Post – 2007

-In October 2007, the law changed, and transferrable nil rate bands were introduced for spouses and civil partners, which meant that on the first death, there was no inheritance tax saving and every surviving spouse could claim their deceased spouse’s unused nil rate band.
-This transfer works even if the first death took place before the law changed in 2007.
+In October 2007, the law changed to introduce transferable nil rate bands for spouses and civil partners.
+This change allowed every surviving spouse to claim their deceased spouse’s unused nil rate band, eliminating the need for inheritance tax savings at the time of the first death.
+The transfer applies even if the first death occurred before the law changed in 2007.

 Are there any benefits in keeping a Nil Rate Band Discretionary Trust in your Will?